MVRKKSK/luganodes-task4/README.md

 Install the required dependencies: 📦 bash npm install
-Update the API endpoint in the src/config.js file to match your local server's address (e.g., http://localhost:5000). 🔄
+Update the API endpoint in the .env file to match your local server's address (e.g., http://localhost:8000/api/). 🔄
 ```

 Start the development server: 🚀